Would your health benefit by losing weight?

 BMI Table for determining your BMI — NIDDK for the Body Mass Index

 While knowing your BMI number is important, being overweight or obese is about the amount of fat on your body.
 If you fall into the overweight or obese categories, don’t focus on the words, but on a combination of healthy eating and exercise.
 And be sure to discuss your plans with your Doctor before starting a diet or exercise routine.
-Focus on the 5% loss we discussed and you will be surprised at how much better you feel and look.
+Focus on 5% loss and you will be surprised at how much better you will feel and look.
 Yes, that means smaller clothes sizes too!
 And even if you don’t lose as much weight as you thought you would.
 Remember, overweight and obese is about your percentage of fat, not just your weight.

 We hope you found this information helpful.
 Be sure to use NIH, they have valuable information to help with your fitness challenges.
 If you’d like to share, let us know if this helped you and if so, about your progress.